sprout-uci/APEX/README.md

 It should take less than 1ms of simulation to visualize this effect.

-If you are running these test-cases on the Basys3 FPGA, "exec_flag" is hard-wired to LED8.
-In "simple_app", LED8 should remain ON (exec_flag=1, i.e., valid proof of execution).
-In "violation_forge_*", LED8 should turn OFF (exec_flag=1, i.e., valid proof of execution).

 5- Examples of simulation test-cases are provided below.

 - Simulation window for a valid PoX with simple_app test-case. exec_flag remains 1 until the start of attestation (PC=E000 is the first instruction in attestation code):